pengfei99/DataQualityAndValidation/docs/data_quality_management.md

 ### 4.4 Taking care of both master and metadata

-Master data can help you to build a common reference (e.g. standard currency code, product catalog, etc) that every can rely on.
+Master data can help you to build a common reference (e.g. standard currency code, product catalog, etc) that everyone can rely on.
 This can reduce term or format mismatch, thus improves orderliness of data.

 Metadata can help you identify and find data and its properties easily.
 For example, data time stamp can help you